Other Youth Topics

 U.S. Department of Health and Human Services: Homelessness

-The Department of Housing and Urban Development’s Homelessness Resource Exchange is an online one-stop shop for information and resources on assisting people who are experiencing homelessness or at risk of experiencing homelessness.
+The Department of Housing and Urban Development’s HUD Exchange is an online one-stop shop for information and resources on assisting people who are experiencing homelessness or at risk of experiencing homelessness.
 Program guidance and regulations, technical assistance (TA) and training resources, research and publications, and more are available for use by federal agencies, state and local government agencies, continuum of care organizations, homeless service providers, TA providers, persons experiencing homelessness, and other stakeholders.

 References